urbanbigdatacentre/os_epc_ppd_linkage/README.md

 * [lookup_1.csv](lookup_1.csv): Additional csv files for conducting the address matching work

 ## 1. Set up

-The address matching proceess are Domestic EPCs and Land Registry PPD ARE conducted in R, with data inputs and outputs stored in a PostGIS database.
+The whole rearach are conducted in R, with data inputs and outputs stored in a PostGIS database.
 Figure 1 displays the whole workflow.

 ![](pic/f1.png)

 **Figure 1.**  The overall workflow of this project

 ### 1.1 Create a new spatial database in PostgreSQL
-Create a new PostGIS database and named it as **os_ubdc** (https://postgis.net/workshops/postgis-intro/creating_db.html).
+This research created a new PostGIS database and named it as **os_ubdc** (https://postgis.net/workshops/postgis-intro/creating_db.html).
 Here, the password of postgres is assumed to be **654321**.
 ### 1.2 Set up the working directory for R
 The process for setting the working directory is listed below:
 - Create a directory named "OS_Data" on your D: drive.